sepulchresoftware/ux-participants/CONTRIBUTING.md

 # Contribution Guidelines

-Please submit all issues and pull requests to the [laravel/framework](http://github.com/laravel/framework) repository!
+Please submit all issues and pull requests to the [participants](https://github.com/SepulchreSoftware-Matt/participants) repository!

+Please make your own branch for each contribution; do not push directly to either dev or master otherwise your changes will be removed.